-The spaces are added by site team members, who review the WiFi quality, noise levels, power outlets, community feel and even the coffee… You’ll get basic details about each space, a shirt review, a map and a link to its website.
+The spaces are added by site team members, who review the WiFi quality, noise levels, power outlets, community feel and even the coffee… You’ll get basic details about each space, a short review, a map and a link to its website.

 A user-friendly directory of coworking spaces around the world, created by coworkers.